adam-kosinski/Birds/miscellaneous/brainstorm.md

 - Confusion values within and between configured groups
 - Sorting score algorithm, and proficiency thresholds

-Location thing - species counts only returns species, so might be tricky for genera, families, etc.
+\*Priority: Location thing - species counts only returns species, so might be tricky for genera, families, etc.
-Minimum iNaturalist confusion score (don't set to 0 if not confused on iNaturalist) Allow groups to be configured
+Minimum iNaturalist confusion score (don't set to 0 if not confused on iNaturalist) Allow groups to be configured.
 Issue - custom groups won't update local storage because no iNaturalist data fetched yet.
 Fix this by disallowing local storage update if no iNaturalist AND no conf value from a custom grouping
 It's possible for a group to be created with one species it seems (see turtle preset) Sidescrolling in location search results list
 Chipmunk intruder